NVIDIA/DIGITS/examples/regression/README.md

 }
 ```

+You may lower the base learning rate to `0.001` to ensure a smoother learning curve.

 ### Using Torch7
 Under the `Custom Network` tab, select `Torch`.
 There you can paste the following network definition:
 ```lua